Dandupalya (film): Box office

+The film was dubbed in Telugu and released as Dandupalyam.
+It was well received in Andhra Pradesh.
+The Telugu dubbed version was released with 110 prints and completed a successful 100-days run at Guntur and Ongole in Andhra Pradesh and Telangana.

+A Tamil dub titled Karimedu was produced by Rama Narayanan's Sri Thenandal Films and released on 24 May 2013.
+The film received critical acclaim from critics and audience upon the release.
+It was also re-released on 3 September 2021.

 Critical reception

-Kannada version

 A critic from The Times of India scored the film at 3 out of 5 stars and says "Pooja Gandhi walks away with full honours for her excellentperformance as Lakshmi.
 Makarand Deshapande is amazing.
 Ravi Kale is brilliant.
 Ravishankar gives life to his role of police inspector.
 Music by Arjun Janya and cinematography by Venkat Prasad are added attractions".
 Srikanth Srinivasa from Rediff.com scored the film at 3 out of 5 stars and wrote "Dandupalya is a spine chilling film that allows you to rewind your memories of the gang that terrorized society some time back.
 It is horrifying and gory.
 Go for it to know how the gang operated".
-Shruti I. L from DNA wrote "miss out on Pooja’s performance or to find out how this notorious gang was caught by the daring police inspector, Chalapathi.
+Shruti I. L. from DNA wrote "miss out on Pooja’s performance or to find out how this notorious gang was caught by the daring police inspector, Chalapathi.
 And if you already have watched it, well you now have the sequel to look forward to...
 Verdict: Watch it for Pooja Gandhi’s performance".
 A critic from News18 India wrote "but it is Markand Deshpande and Jai Dev who have come out with flying colours.
 Raghu Mukherjee, Nisha Kothari and Sudharani have filled in their roles adequately.
 The dialogues are crisp and to the point".
 B S Srivani from Deccan Herald wrote "Repeats of the gang’s forays, still portraying the police as mean weaklings and the incoherent courtroom dialogue culminating in an ominous climax — take your pick, but Dandupalya doesn’t rise above ribald jokes on wary neighbours and scheming strangers.
 With a sequel in the offing, more misery is promised".
-Y. Sunita Chowdhary from The Hindu wrote "Over all it is a well-made film technically but one would still wonder if the subject though universal still has a title and content pertaining to Karnataka, would interest the people in Andhra Pradesh.
-Good effort by Srinivas Raju who succeeds in drawing attention through his first film which is dubbed from Kannada".
-A critic from Bangalore Mirror wrote "Dandupalya could have been a gripping crime saga, but it just turns out to be an average tale.
+A critic from Bangalore Mirror wrote Dandupalya could have been a gripping crime saga, but it just turns out to be an average tale.
 If you are game for gore of the voyeuristic kind, go for it.
 Raju has promised a sequel.
 Hopefully, it will have more art than fake blood".
+Y. Sunita Chowdhary reviewing the Telugu version for The Hindu wrote "Over all it is a well-made film technically but one would still wonder if the subject though universal still has a title and content pertaining to Karnataka, would interest the people in Andhra Pradesh.
+Good effort by Srinivas Raju who succeeds in drawing attention through his first film which is dubbed from Kannada".